SergeyKa-cmd/upsc-exporter/README.md

 upsc "$UPS_TARGET" | ./upsc_to_prometheus.awk
 ```
 -----------
-5. Add nologin user to bind upsc process to
+5. Add nologin prometheus user to bind upsc process for it:

 !!**Please be careful with chown command in root directory**:
 ```